 Make sure you don’t get distracted by the superfluous bell and whistles you’ll find on the most expensive models.
 Instead, focus on the basics.
 First and foremost: battery life.
 After all, you don’t want a drone that dies on you after just a few minutes of airtime.
 You should also make sure your new toy has a solid camera capable of capturing gorgeous footage and a range that lets you do a decent amount of aerial exploration.
-We’d also recommend getting one with return-to-home, a handy feature that automatically brings it back to you.
+We’d also recommend getting one with return-to-home, a clever feature that automatically brings it back to you.
 For some examples of models that do all of this (and more!) quite well, check out our favorite drones for beginners.

 Like that old gum ad, the DBPOWER Discovery doubles your fun in the field, thanks to an extra battery pack that you can switch out between flights.
 Whether you’re spending time with your child or simply want another crack at capturing that epic shot, this is your drone.